 The total amount incurred in June 2020 is as a result of overspending on the approved budget at vote level and the following votes (Municipal Manager, Technical Services, Executive Support and Corporate Services contributed to the unauthorised expenditure.

-The status for 2021 is: Investigations not yet conducted.
-The status for 2020 is: Investigations in progress.
+The status is: Investigations not yet conducted.

 47. Fruitless and wasteful expenditure